Whole People

 It takes around 10-20 times less water to grow the trees than the equivalent amount of cotton plants and that’s clearly good for the planet.

 However, modal also incorporates the use of chemical processing.
+That means that it’s a semi-synthetic fabric because of this production process.

 The Risks Of Deforestation

-In addition to what we’ve seen about growing and manufacturing modal there are some serious concerns about the impact of modal on the planet.
+In addition to what we’ve seen about growing and manufacturing modal there are some serious concerns about the impact of modal fibers on the planet.

 While many companies that manufacture modal under license deliberately choose to use beech trees that were grown on land that was unfit for all other agricultural purposes – some are less ethical.